 Engineering and development expenses.
-Engineering and development expenses increased by \$0.9 million, or 22.6%, for the three months ended March 31, 2024, as compared to the same period in 2023.
-The increase was primarily due to an increase of \$0.6 million in wages and associated employee costs to add software development and engineering resources and \$0.4 million consulting costs directed at further enhancing our logistics and supply chain solutions.
+Engineering and development expenses increased by \$0.4 million, or 9.0%, for the three months ended June 30, 2024, as compared to the same period in 2023.
+The increase was primarily due to an increase of \$0.4 million in wages and associated employee costs to add software development and engineering resources.
 We continually strive to improve and expand the features of our Cryoport Express®, Cryoport ELITETM Solutions and portfolio of temperature-controlled services and products.
 Our primary developments are directed towards facilitating the safe, reliable and efficient transport and storage of life science commodities through innovative and technology-based solutions.
 This includes significantly enhancing our Cryoportal® Logistics Management Platform and related technology solutions as well as developments to expand our Cryoport Express® and shipper fleet.
-In addition, engineering and development efforts are also focused on MVE Biological Solutions' portfolio of advanced cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities.
 We supplement our internal engineering and development resources with subject matter experts and consultants to enhance our capabilities and shorten development cycles.